 It’s home to many incredible sights such as Yosemite Falls, the highest waterfall in North America, the iconic Half Dome, Glacier Point, and countless hiking trails for all levels.

-While Yosemite is not one of the most easily accessible national parks near Las Vegas, it’s worth the effort.
-The drive to Yosemite from Las Vegas takes between 5 and 6 hours, however, you can make it easier by stopping at Death Valley along the way.
+Yosemite is not one of the most easily accessible national parks from Las Vegas.
+The drive to Yosemite from Las Vegas takes between 5 and 6 hours, but you can make it easier by stopping at Death Valley along the way.
 Other places that you should check on your way to Death Valley are Alabama Hills, Mono Lake, and Mammoth Lakes.

 After visiting Yosemite, some travelers head to other popular destinations in Northern California such as South Lake Tahoe or San Francisco, and if you have a few weeks, you might want to do something similar.